bluesky/bluesky/doc/source/plans.rst

         yield from sleep(2)  # units: seconds
         yield from abs_set(motor, 10)

-The ``sleep`` plan is not the same as Python's built-in sleep function, ``time.sleep(...)``.
+The :func:`sleep` plan is not the same as Python's built-in sleep function, ``time.sleep(...)``.
 Never use ``time.sleep(...)`` in a plan; use ``yield from sleep(...)`` instead.
 It allows other tasks --- such as watching for Ctrl+C, updating plots --- to be executed while the clock runs.